Sex shop licence

 You must not have had an application refused for the same licence within the 12 months prior to making your application, unless you have had a material change in circumstances.

 The premises must be appropriate to the operation of a sex shop.

 You must notify us in writing of any changes to the details of the Licence.
 This information should be submitted, in writing, within one month of the changes taking place.

 If the need for the licence becomes redundant, you should surrender the licence to us as soon as possible.

 Fee for application

 An application fee is payable.
-The fee is currently £200.
-Cheques or postal orders should be made payable to ‘Aberdeenshire Council’.
+The fee is currently £295.
+The fee is non-refundable.

 The fee must be paid at the same time the application for the licence is lodged with us.
 The application will not be considered competent until the fee is paid.

 You can submit sex shop licence application online on GOV.UK website:

 - Supply a certificate of compliance